Culture of Bengal: Textiles

 Muslin production in Bengal dates back to the 4th century BCE.
 The region exported the fabric to Ancient Greece and Rome.

 Bengali silk was known as Ganges Silk in the 13th century Republic of Venice.
 Mughal Bengal was a major silk exporter.
 The Bengali silk industry declined after the growth of Japanese silk production.
 Rajshahi silk continues to be produced in northern Bangladesh.
 Murshidabad and Malda are the centers of the silk industry in West Bengal.

 After the reopening of European trade with medieval India, Mughal Bengal became the world's foremost muslin exporter in the 17th century.
 Mughal-era Dhaka was a center of the worldwide muslin trade.

 Mughal Bengal's most celebrated artistic tradition was the weaving of Jamdani motifs on fine muslin, which is now classified by UNESCO as an intangible cultural heritage.
 Jamdani motifs were similar to Iranian textile art (buta motifs) and Western textile art (paisley).
 The Jamdani weavers in Dhaka received imperial patronage.

 Modern Bangladesh is one of the world's largest textile producers, with a large cotton based ready made garments industry.

 Clothing

 In rural areas, older women wear the shari with hijab while the younger generation wear the selwar kamiz with hijab, both with simple designs.
 In urban areas, the selwar kamiz and the combination of niqab-burqa-chador is more popular, and has distinct fashionable designs.
+Islamic clothing is really common among Bengali Muslims.
+World Hijab Day is an annual event founded by a Bengali-American, Nazma Khan in 2013, taking place on 1 February each year.
 Traditionally urban Bengali men wore the jama, though costumes such as the panjabi with selwar or pyjama have become more popular within the past three centuries.
 The popularity of the fotua, a shorter upper garment, is undeniable among Bengalis in casual environments.
 The lungi and gamcha are a common combination for rural Bengali men.
 During special occasions, Bengali women commonly wear either sharis, selwar kamizes or abayas, covering their hair with hijab or orna; and men wear a panjabi, also covering their hair with a tupi, toqi, pagri or rumal.